Harris calls for renewing the assault weapons ban after Highland Park mass shooting

 "Our nation is still mourning the loss of those 19 babies and their two teachers in Uvalde," Harris said, her voice rising.
 "Teachers should not have to practice barricading a classroom.
 Teachers should not have to know how to treat a gunshot wound, and teachers should not be told that lives would have been saved if only you had a gun," she said.

-Later Tuesday, the vice president was to visit Highland Park at the invitation of Mayor Nancy Rotering.
-They were accompanied by Illinois Democratic Rep. Brad Schneider, whose district includes North Highland, and state Sen. Julie Morrison, who represents the area in the Illinois legislature.
+Later Tuesday, the vice president visited with local officials, first responders and residents of Highland Park at the invitation of Mayor Nancy Rotering.

+"This can happen anywhere, in any peace-loving community, and we should stand together and speak out about why it's got to stop," Harris said in brief remarks to the media near the scene of the shooting.

 Speaking to the NEA, Harris noted that Congress had passed some gun safety measures in the wake of Uvalde, which President Joe Biden has signed into law, but she said more was needed.